-maintaining the data needed, and c including suggestions for reducing lection of information is estimated to ompleting and reviewing the collect this burden, to Washington Headqu uld be aware that notwithstanding an DMB control number. ion of information.
-Send comment arters Services, Directorate for Inf s regarding this burden estimate ormation Operations and Reports or any other aspect of the s, 1215 Jefferson Davis his collection of information, Highway, Suite 1204, Arlington

-1. REPORT DATE 03 SEP 2008 2.
+Report Documentation Page Form Approved OMB No. 0704-0188 Public reporting burden for the collection of information is estimated to average 1 hour per response, including the time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
+Send comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden, to Washington Headquarters Services, Directorate for Information Operations and Reports, 1215 Jefferson Davis Highway, Suite 1204, Arlington VA 22202-4302.
+Respondents should be aware that notwithstanding any other provision of law, no person shall be subject to a penalty for failing to comply with a collection of information if it does not display a currently valid OMB control number.
+1. REPORT DATE 05 MAY 2009 2.
 REPORT TYPE 3.
-DATES COVE 00-00-2008 RED 8 to 00-00-2008

-4. TITLE AND SUBTITLE Long-Range Ballistic Missile Defense in Europe 5a.
-CONTRACT NUMBER

-5b.
-GRANT NUMBER

-5c.
-PROGRAM ELEMENT NUMBER

-6. AUTHOR(S) 5d.
-PROJECT NUMBER

-5e.
-TASK NUMBER

-5f.
-WORK UNIT NUMBER

-7. PERFORMING ORGANIZATION NAME(S) AND ADDRESS(ES) Congressional Research Service, The Library of Congress, 101 Independence Ave SE, Washington, DC, 20540-7500 8.
-PERFORMING ORGANIZATION REPORT NUMBER

-9. SPONSORING/MONITORING AGENCY NAME(S) AND ADDRESS(ES) 10.
-SPONSOR/MONITOR'S ACRONYM(S)

-11. SPONSOR/MONITOR'S REPORT NUMBER(S)

-12. DISTRIBUTION/AVAII Approved for publ LABILITY STATEMENT ic release; distributi on unlimited

-13. SUPPLEMENTARY NO OTES

-14. ABSTRACT

-15. SUBJECT TERMS

-16. SECURITY CLASSIFICATION OF: 17.
-LIMITATION OF ABSTRACT 18.
-NUMBER OF PAGES 19a.
-NAME OF RESPONSIBLE PERSON

-a.
+DATES COVE 00-00-2009 RED • to 00-00-2009 4.
+TITLE AND SUBTITLE 5a.
+CONTRACT NUMBER Long-Range Ballistic Missile Defense in Europe 5b.
+GRANT NUMBER 5c.
+PROGRAM ELEMENT NUMBER 6.
+AUTHOR(S) 5d.
+PROJECT NUMBER 5e.
+TASK NUMBER 5f.
+WORK UNIT NUMBER 7.
+PERFORMING ORGANIZATION NAME(S) AND ADDRESS(ES) Congressional Research Service,Library of Congress,101 Independence Ave, SE,Washington,DC,20540-7500 8.
+PERFORMING ORGANIZATION REPORT NUMBER 9.
+SPONSORING/MONITORING AGENCY NAME(S) AND ADDRESS(ES) 10.
+SPONSOR/MONITOR'S ACRONYM(S) 11.
+SPONSOR/MONITOR'S REPORT NUMBER(S) 12.
+DISTRIBUTION/AVAILABILITY STATEMENT Approved for public release; distribution unlimited 13.
+SUPPLEMENTARY NO DTES 14.
+ABSTRACT 15.
+SUBJECT TERMS 16.
+SECURITY CLASSIFIC 17.
+LIMITATION OF 18.
+NUMBER 19a.
+NAME OF a.
 REPORT unclassified b.
 ABSTRACT unclassified c.
-THIS PAGE unclassified Same as Report (SAR) 25 ALLO CHOLDER I ENGON
+THIS PAGE unclassified ABSTRACT Same as Report (SAR) OF PAGES 25 RESPONSIBLE PERSON